-Pinterest is doing more and more to attract business users to its network, and if it goes on like this, it will soon become a market place.
-At the beginning of August, they introduced a new kind of pin:
+Pinterest is doing more and more to attract business users to its network, and if it goes on like this, it will soon become a marketplace.
+At the beginning of August 2013, they introduced a new kind of pin:

-The new feature will encourage ecommerce sites to get product pins for their businesses, just in time for the back-to-school and holiday shopping seasons.
+This feature encourages ecommerce sites to get product pins for their businesses, just in time for the back-to-school and holiday shopping seasons.
 Business owners find all the documentation they need on Pinterest for developers and it’s easy to establish.

-With its dedicated network of very active users, Pinterest has great appeal for businesses already, especially for those with something to sell: Walmart, Target, Neiman Marcus, Sephora, Nordstrom, and so on.
-In time, Pinterest could evolve to inspire even service providers, hotels and restaurants, to add product pins.
+With its dedicated network of very active users, Pinterest already offers great appeal for businesses, especially for those with something to sell: Walmart, Target, Neiman Marcus, Sephora, Nordstrom, and so on.
+In time, Pinterest could evolve to inspire even service providers, hotels, and restaurants, to add product pins.
 Can you imagine booking a hotel room from Pinterest?

 Pinterest may not be appealing yet for all businesses, but it is for those that count on visuals to sell.
 Restaurants and hotels still lack understanding of the network.
-Many try to create accounts, but fail to engage.
-This could change with Pinterest price alerts and as businesses become more familiar with their use.
-A hotel adding pin prices has great chances to attract user interest when the price for the room drops.
-And since Pinterest is still free for businesses, it would be a pity not to take advantage of these opportunities.
+Many try creating accounts but fail to engage.
+That could all change with Pinterest price alerts and as businesses become more familiar with their use.
+A hotel adding pin prices has greater chances to attract user interest when the price for the room drops.
+And since Pinterest still offers free accounts for businesses, it would be a pity not to take advantage of these opportunities.

-This marketing chart from Marketing Charts shows that Pinterest drives more purchases than Facebook and Twitter – statistics easily ignored by many businesses.
-To understand how to use Pinterest for business, it is important to understand the demographics of the network, and their interests.
+This marketing chart from Marketing Charts shows Pinterest drives more purchases than Facebook and Twitter – statistics easily ignored by many businesses.
+To understand how to use Pinterest for business, it is important to understand the demographics of the network and their interests.

 80% of the users are women, sharing recipes, fashion, home decor ideas, inspirational quotes, and beautiful pictures of landscapes.
-All these pins can inspire a business to better customer experiences.
+All these pins can also be used to inspire businesses to provide better customer experiences.
 For instance, a restaurant could organize a Pinterest contest to include a recipe on its menu; a hotel could call for young decorators for a renovation project; etc.

 Even with slow adoption by some businesses Pinterest still manages to eat into Facebook’s share of ecommerce traffic: